chrisbresten/gwtda/README.md

 Storing results
 ===============

 logrun.py interacts with a somewhat sophisticated system for saving and organizing results and code run with a postgres backend.
-This is optional and will not block code execution if broken
+This is meant to be optional and will not block execution of classifiers if broken.

+This is a utility designed for people hand tweaking tensorflow models, to keep track of every tensorflow model that is trained and tested, without the need for extra user input at runtime.

 it saves every model architecture, weights, test results, and code that made them, in a postgresql schema.
 This is done automatically so if the code is edited, it will automatically update a table, adding a row for a new model.